 - Mold Numbers – The number imprinted into the bottom of the figurine identifies the Hummel as to which character it represents.
 These numbers are typically given to a new model in chronological order as it was created.
 The mold number may also have another letter or number following it to designate the size.

 - Size – The same figurine may appear in different size ranges.
 These are usually designated by an additional letter or number after the mold number.
+A Roman numeral suffix indicates a larger size than the standard, such as 195/II that represents two sizes larger.
+A suffix with a regular number such as 195 2/0 represents two sizes smaller than the standard 195.
+Sometimes you may see a suffix of just the 0 (zero) which designates the standard size on the older Hummels.
 The larger size is typically more expensive but not always.
-A smaller size may be more rare, thus more sought after and more valuable.
+A smaller size may be more rare, making it more sought after and thus more valuable.

 - Age – The older, the more expensive – typically.
 This is not always the case but in general terms, you can expect that a TMK-1 in good condition to be worth more than the same figurine as a TMK-7.
 There are always exceptions to this .

 - Box – Does the figurine have the original box that it came in from the factory?
-If so, then you can expect it to be worth a bit more.
+If so, then you can expect to pay a bit more.

 A very good article on helping you to determine the value of your Hummel figurine(s) may be found with a similar topic name at the Deutches Haus.